serval/serval-mesh/engine/README.md

-# wait-for-it engine
+# Engine glue

-This is the library that implements our spin on the embedded WASM engine.
+This is the library that implements our convenience layer around the embedded WASM engine.